cssnr/portainer-stack-deploy-action/README.md

 > [!TIP]
 > ▶️ View the [Getting Started Guide](https://portainer-deploy.cssnr.com/guides/get-started) on the website.

-Deploy or Update a Portainer Stack from a Repository or Compose File.
+Deploy, Update or Create a Portainer Stack from a Repository or Compose File.
 Supports both Swarm and Standalone Docker deployments for Portainer Community and Business Enterprise Edition.
+Includes most [features](#features) including file or repo deploy, deploy from other repo, custom headers, and much more...

 This action is written from the ground up in Vanilla JavaScript and is not a fork/clone of existing actions.
 You can view an [Action Comparison](https://portainer-deploy.cssnr.com/guides/features#action-comparison) of all available actions on the website.

-_No Portainer?
-You can deploy directly to Docker Swarm or Compose over SSH with: [cssnr/stack-deploy-action](https://github.com/cssnr/stack-deploy-action)_

 ```yaml
 - name: 'Portainer Deploy'